Lake Erie Islands Wildlife Center Plan A Visit Today!

 The Lake Erie Islands Wildlife Center on Meechen Rd. is open daily from 11 a.m. to 5 p.m.
-If you have family, kids, and grandkids, whether residents or visitors, you will want to make the Lake Erie Islands Wildlife Center one of your stops at Put-in-Bay Ohio.
+If you have family, kids, and grandkids, whether residents or visitors, you will want to make the Lake Erie Islands Wildlife Center one of your stops at Put-in-Bay, Ohio.

 David Duncan will build and install a demonstration beehive that will fit above existing display cases on the southeast wall of the Lake Erie Islands Wildlife Center.
 Identifying What Insects and Birds are Pollinators: We will have four hanging interpretive murals on the outside southeast-facing wall of our nature center, behind our butterfly garden.
-This will allow visitors to identify the pollinators that are actively using our gardens such as the different species of bees, butterflies, moths, and birds.
+This will allow visitors to identify the pollinators actively using our gardens, such as the different species of bees, butterflies, moths, and birds.
 Monarch Butterflies.

 How They are Pollinators, Life Cycle Display.
-Our third exhibit at the wildlife center will be a great asset where we will have an interactive monarch butterfly display showing how butterflies are pollinators and presenting the majestic monarch butterfly’s life cycle inside of the Lake Erie Islands Wildlife Center.
+Our third exhibit at the wildlife center will be a great asset; where we will have an interactive monarch butterfly display showing how butterflies are pollinators and presenting the majestic monarch butterfly’s life cycle inside of the Lake Erie Islands Wildlife Center.

-Wild Tuesday Programs- The 2017 Wild Tuesdays will kick off on Tuesday, June 13th and end on August, 15th 1-3PM at the Lake Erie Islands Wildlife Center.
+Wild Tuesday Programs- The 2017 Wild Tuesdays will kick off on Tuesday, June 13th, and end on August 15th, 1-3 PM at the Lake Erie Islands Wildlife Center.
 We have snakes, owls, fish, monarchs, invasive animals, bees, and many others on our list of speakers for this year.

-Nature Camp at Put-in-Bay Ohio Do not forget about Nature Camp at the Bay!
-Pollinators are the hardest working creatures in the garden, and on mid-summer days they are found in large amounts of flowers and fruits at the Wildlife Center and around the Lake Erie Islands.
+Nature Camp at Put-in-Bay, Ohio Do not forget about Nature Camp at the Bay!
+Pollinators are the most intricate working creatures in the garden, and on mid-summer days they are found in large amounts of flowers and fruits at the Wildlife Center and around the Lake Erie Islands.
 This year we will learn all about bees, butterflies, hummingbirds, beetles, and other pollinators while practicing safe ways with a beekeeper to watch them work.

-For questions about camp contact Jackie Taylor at 419.285.3037.
+For questions about camp, contact Jackie Taylor at 419.285.3037.
 We have registration forms on our website and at the Wildlife Center.
 Feel free to mail the forms in or bring them to us at the Wildlife Center.

 Meet the Staff of Lake Erie Islands Wildlife Center

-She has experienced Oregon working for the Youth Conservation Corps where she had an initiative in creating an integrated trail system through eastern Oregon as well as educating the local youth population in environmental stewardship.
-She enjoys kayaking and has guided in the State of Washington on the Puget Sound, Big Pine Key Kayak Adventures in the Florida Keys and the Lake Erie Islands.
-She taught Ecology at Peconic Dunes County Park on Long Island, New York for Cornell University and partnered with the Department of Environmental Conservation (DEC) monitoring the box turtle populations in the County Park.
+She has experienced Oregon working for the Youth Conservation Corps, where she had the initiative to create an integrated trail system through eastern Oregon and educate the local youth population in environmental stewardship.
+She enjoys kayaking and has guided in the State of Washington on the Puget Sound, Big Pine Key Kayak Adventures in the Florida Keys, and the Lake Erie Islands.
+She taught Ecology at Peconic Dunes County Park on Long Island, New York, for Cornell University.
+She partnered with the Department of Environmental Conservation (DEC) to monitor the box turtle populations in the County Park.

 RENEE MARKET has an education in Natural Resources from Hocking College and has always had a passion for the outdoors.
 She started her career with the Ohio Department of Natural Resources at East Harbor State Park, Middle Bass State Park, and South Bass State Park.
 She then worked for OSU’s Stone Laboratory before accepting a position with the Florida Department of Environmental Protection as a Park Services Specialist.

-She led students to cooperate with Put-in-Bay conservation organizations on litter clean up, tree surveys, tree planting, and organic seed sales.
+She led students to cooperate with Put-in-Bay conservation organizations on litter cleanup, tree surveys, tree planting, and organic seed sales.
 In 1995 Amy wrote and self-published The Caves of Put-in-Bay book.
 When the main building of the Lake Erie Islands Historical Society was completed, Amy authored the script for its Visitor Welcome Film, A Look Back.
 She served as Publicity Co-Chair of the Put-in-Bay Ohio Bicentennial Celebration in 2001-2003.
-Amy was the maker of Underground Railroad Exhibit Sandusky Maritime Museum in 2003.
+Amy was the maker of the Underground Railroad Exhibit at Sandusky Maritime Museum in 2003.
 She wrote the Underground Railroad Film to go with the Sandusky Maritime Museum exhibit in 2014.